 The congestion income coming from any application using an allocation process as defined in this methodology will be considered as day-ahead congestion income and as such shall be shared in accordance with the methodology of Article 73 of the CACM Regulation and in accordance with Article 40(3) and Article 41(4) of the EB Regulation.

-On a monthly basis, TSOs of an application applying the market-based allocation in accordance with Article 38(1) of the EB Regulation, or the entity to whom the task is delegated, shall compare the monthly congestion income calculated in accordance with paragraph (1) with the congestion income which could have been generated for the amount of cross-zonal capacity allocated for the exchange of balancing capacity or sharing of reserves if allocated to the single day-ahead coupling instead
+On a monthly basis, TSOs of an application applying the market-based allocation in accordance with Article 38(1) of the EB Regulation, or the entity to whom the task is delegated, shall compare the monthly congestion income calculated in accordance with paragraph (1) with the congestion income which could have been generated for the amount of cross-zonal capacity allocated for the exchange of balancing capacity or sharing of reserves if allocated to the single day-ahead coupling instead as calculated with the below formulas:

+For cNTC CCRs CI'CCR, T is calculated according to the formula

+CI'CCR, T=adjCCR,T×t∈T, b∈BCCRSb,tBC×max⁡0,MSb,t

+For FB CCRs CI'CCR,T is calculated according to the formula

+CI'CCR, T=adjCCR,T×t∈T, o∈CNECCCRµo,tCNEC×BECo,t

+Where:

+T is the set of MTUs in a given month

+BCCR is the set of directed borders in a CCR (i.e. this set includes both borders A-B and B-A)

+CNECCCR is the set of CNECs in a given CCR

+Sb,tBC is the cross-zonal capacity reserved by allocation for the exchange of balancing capacity or sharing of reserves on border b in MTU t

+MSb,t is the market spread for energy on directed border b in MTU t (in the case of AHC/Allocation Constraints, the market spread is between the Virtual Bidding Zones)

+µo,tCNEC is the Shadow Price of CNEC o in MTU t

+BECo,t is the capacity reserved on CNEC o in MTU t by allocation of the cross-zonal capacity for the exchange of balancing capacity or sharing of reserves

+adjCCR,T is the adjustment factor which is used to adjust the compensation amounts per CCR.
+By default, it is set to 1.
+If there is agreement following the respective voting arrangement at CCR level,TSOs of the concerned CCR may define a different adjustment factor.

+The monthly compensation on the CCR level shall be calculated with the below formula:

+CCCR,T=max⁡(CI'CCR,T-EBCICCR,T,0)

+Where:

+EBCICCR,T, is the congestion income from balancing capacity generated in a CCR in a given month

+CI'CCR,T, is the congestion income in a given CCR in a given month which could have been generated for the amount of cross-zonal capacity allocated for the exchange of balancing capacity or sharing of reserves if allocated to the single day-ahead coupling instead.

 The respective TSOs of the application shall inform all TSOs and regulatory authorities of the relevant CCR(s) and ACER of the outcome of this assessment.

+The compensation process described in Article 24.2. can be omitted in case there is agreement among the TSOs of the concerned CCR following the respective voting arrangement.